dericko/nlp-translations-laozi/README.md

-Simple NLP scripting to analyze 200+ english translations of one of the most famous chinese texts, the Daodejing (Tao Te Ching)
+Simple NLP scripting to analyze 200+ english translations of one of the most famous Chinese texts, the Daodejing (Tao Te Ching)

 # Translating the ****_Laozi_****: Can Textual Analysis Indicate Translation Authority?